sanket1729/adv_btc_workshop/tap_ms_workshop.md

 }
 ```

-Save the spending raw_tx in a vairable `SPEND_TX`.
+Save the spending raw_tx in a variable `SPEND_TX`.
 You can check this has input and one output by inspecting `hal tx decode $SPEND_TX`

 ### Tx signing and finalizing with psbt